-- No bid will be acceptable unless it is made orally.
+- Offers may be made by an individual, partnership, corporation or governmental entity with any or all acting on their own behalf.
+Bids will not be accepted from proxies or agents for another.
+No bid will be acceptable unless it is made orally.
 Unless a bid shall exceed a bid immediately preceding it by at least five hundred ($500.00), it shall not be acceptable.
 The bid shall not be assignable.

 - The City reserves the right to withdraw from sale any of the lands and premises for any reason whatsoever prior to the time the lands and premises are struck off to the successful bidder.

-- Upon the close of bidding the highest qualified bidder, as designated by the Township Clerk or his designee, shall submit 10% of the final bid in cash or by certified check made payable to the City of Salem and shall immediately execute an offer to purchase at his bid price, which offer shall include the terms and conditions specified herein.
+- Upon the close of bidding the highest qualified bidder, as designated by the City Clerk or his designee, shall submit 10% of the final bid in cash or by certified check made payable to the City of Salem and shall immediately execute an offer to purchase at his bid price, which offer shall include the terms and conditions specified herein.
 Said offer shall be irrevocable for sixty (60) days from the date of the public sale.
 This deposit shall be made subject to return in the event of rejection of said offer by the City Council.
-If the bidder leaves the public auction without submitting the deposit as required, the property may immediately be exposed for sale, subject to these same conditions.
+If the bidder leaves the public auction without submitting the deposit as required, the property will immediately be exposed for sale, subject to these same conditions.

-- Title shall be conveyed by Quit Claim Deed without covenants and with restrictions set forth herein with final payment to be made in cash or certified bank check at a closing at a reputable title company at a time to be arranged between the purchaser and the City of Salem no later than 60 days from the date of approval of the sale by the City Council.
+- Title shall be conveyed by Deed without covenants and with restrictions set forth herein with final payment to be made in cash or certified bank check at a closing at a reputable title company at a time to be arranged between the purchaser and the City of Salem no later than 60 days from the date of approval of the sale by the City Council.
 At settlement, the City will deliver a copy of the Deed.
 The successful bidder shall be responsible for the costs of sale including, but not limited to the cost of advertisement for the sale, title search fees, insurance fees, appraisal fees, survey fees, recording fees and other such costs of sale.
 The City is not obligated to incur these expenses or provide these services.

 - All lands and premises are sold in an “AS IS” condition.
 The City has performed no inspections to verify the condition and makes no representations regarding the same.
 The lands and premises shall be subject to all restrictions, easements, encumbrances, rights of way, zoning ordinances, exceptions, liens, if any and whether any or all are known or unknown and whether or not of record.
 All lots are conveyed subject such facts as an accurate survey would reveal and any present or future assessments for the construction of improvements benefiting said property.

 - The City makes no representations and gives no warranties as to the environmental conditions of the properties.
-To the extent that the properties have ever been used for industrial purposes or to the extent that a hazardous substance as defined under any environmental law defined hereafter has been released on the properties, the City of Salem and purchaser acknowledge that the sale of the properties may be subject to compliance with the Brownsfield and Contamination Site Remediation Act, N.J.S.A.
+To the extent that the properties have ever been used for industrial purposes or to the extent that a hazardous substance as defined under any environmental law defined hereafter has been released on the properties, the City of Salem and purchaser acknowledge that the sale of the properties may be subject to compliance with the Brownfields and Contamination Site Remediation Act, N.J.S.A.
 58:10B-1, et seq., the regulations promulgated thereunder, any amending or successor regulations and other Environmental laws as defined herein.
 Environmental laws means federal, state and local laws and regulations, common law, orders and permits governing and protecting the environment, including, but not limited to the Comprehensive Environmental Response, Compensation and Liability Act, 42, U.S.C.
 9601, et seq., as amended CERCLA, the Resource Conservation and Recovery Act, as amended, 42 U.S.C.
 1251, et seq, the Clean Air Act, The Toxic Substance Control Act, the Spill Comprehensive and Control Act, N.J.S.A.
 13:1-1 et seq and any amendments thereto together with any other similar laws regulating the environment existing at the time of coming into existence in the future.
 Purchases of properties acknowledge that they are taking the properties subject to all environmental conditions existing at the properties.
 Purchasers agree to indemnify, defend and hold harmless the City of Salem from all liability for any claims relating to any contamination or violations of any Environmental laws, as defined above regardless of whether the conditions existed prior to or following closing.
 The representations and warranties contained in this paragraph shall survive closing.